andrea-astu/proxy-sessions/README.md

 **End** (indicates the end of a session) [Session]: 'Session: End'

 Example of their use when defining a session:
 'Session: Def, Name: A, Cont: Session: Choice, Dir: recv, Alternatives: [(Label: Add, Session: Single, Dir: send, Payload: { type: "number" }, Cont: Session: Single, Dir: send, Payload: { type: "number" }, Cont: Session: Single, Dir: recv, Payload: { type: "number" }, Cont: Session: Ref, Name: A), (Label: Neg, Session: Single, Dir: send, Payload: { type: "number" }, Cont: Session: Single, Dir: recv, Payload: { type: "number" }, Cont: Session: Ref, Name: A), (Label: Quit, Session: End)]'

-The client and server sessions have to be mirrored; that is, they have to be parallel each other but with Single
+The client and server sessions have to be mirrored if they are describing the same protocol (Def session); with mirrored Single sessions, the client has to receive and the server sends, or viceversa, but both can't have the same direction at the same time.

-For more examples see the server and client example codes to see how sessions are described, specially as the *cont* parts were not included in some of these examples to make them mor readable.
+For more examples, see the server and client example codes to see how sessions are described, specially as the *cont* parts were not included in some of these examples to make them mor readable.

-## Notes
+## Parser

 In proxy_with_middle, there are two empty functions that can alter the payload sent from server to client (server_parser_func) and from client to server (client_parser_func).
 Feel free to write some code inside these functions if you want the proxy to regulate the messages sent between client and server.

-Note: the functions accept a parameter ("message") that represents the payload; make sure they return the same type of payload as the received message.
+**Note**: the functions accept a parameter ("message") that represents the payload; make sure they return the same type of payload as the received message.